lewagon/dotfiles/04-Front-End/08-Product-Design-Sprint/01-Use-case/README.md

 ![](https://raw.githubusercontent.com/lewagon/fullstack-images/master/product-design/use-case.png)

 **What's your use case?** Take your time, discuss with your team and come up with a simple **verb + complement**.

-## Find a different angle
+## What's your new angle?

-Even if you order a cab on Uber, or book a flat on Airbnb, these apps are different from similar services apparently answering to the same use case.
-They have a unique angle.
-Let's take some examples from Le Wagon alumni projects:
+Even if you order a cab on Uber, or book a flat on Airbnb, these apps are different from similar services apparently answering to the same use case. **They have a unique angle**.

+Let's take some projects from Le Wagon alumni and define their use case and angle:

 1. **Treatout**:
-  - use case: find a restaurant
+  - `use case`: find a restaurant
-  - angle: depending on your food allergies
+  - `angle`: depending on your food allergies
 2. **Kudoz**:
-  - use case: find a job
+  - `use case`: find a job
-  - angle: don't update CV, and just accept / decline offers
+  - `angle`: don't update CV, and just accept / decline offers
 3. **Skello**:
-  - use case: manage your plannings
+  - `use case`: manage your plannings
-  - angle: for your restaurant employees and generate their pay slips
+  - `angle`: for your restaurant employees and generate their pay slips
 4. **Take Away Trips**
-  - use case:
+  - `use case`:
 5. **Dinja**
-  - use case: cook your meals
+  - `use case`: cook your meals
-  - angle: buy online what's needed for cool recipes
+  - `angle`: buy online what's needed for cool recipes
 6. **Happy Papi**
-  - use case: order a cab
+  - `use case`: order a cab
-  - angle: with a text message!
+  - `angle`: with a text message!

-OK you have a clear use case, now **what's your angle?**
+OK you have a clear use case, now **what's your new angle?**